 - In order to reduce pressure on teachers and students, have consistency and prevent difficulties during the exam period, the marks of the B-tests and exams of S4-S6 are not communicated until the test/exam period is over.
-After that the marks can be communicated and consultation of individual scripts can take place. - S7 B-tests and Pre-BAC exam marks must not be given to the pupils and consultation of individual scripts should not happen until after the school reports have been published in February and May. - Only the papers for S6 and S7 must be kept in school, the rest of the classes can get their papers back.
+After that the marks can be communicated and consultation of individual scripts can take place. - S7 B-tests and Pre-BAC exam marks must not be given to the pupils and consultation of individual scripts should not happen until after the school reports have been published in February and May. - Only the papers for the S5 June exams, S6 and S7 B-tests and exams must be kept in school, the rest of the classes can get their papers back.
+All the exam papers that need to be kept in school must be given to Petra, where they will be archived and kept for three years.